leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 02 Redux - BeachHead/ReadMe.txt

 Tip
 -----
-Phase 03 Stage 02 "The Murkey Veil"
-The stage is to "visit" a swampy planet and it seems that the game only considers the stage to be validated when the "swampy planet" marker is "discovered for the 1st time when you land".
 If it's been scanned with your freighter's scan, it's considered as just "re-visited" and not as "discovered for the 1st time when you land".
 I don't think I could do anything about that ...
 So you have to be careful ...
 --> @Geldric TM (https://steamcommunity.com/app/275850/discussions/0/4286936086674242135/?ctp=2#c6679473478677157085)

-Phase 05 Stage 03 "Acquire the Myth Beacon"
-Acquiring the Myth Beacon will require 80 Quicksilver.
-At that stage you'll probably have only 45, and won't have access to Nexus Quicksilver missions (downside of being offline).
-The easiest way to get around that is to collect more flux readings for Nada, since they reward 15 Quicksilver each.
-If you do 3 more, you'll have 90 Quicksilver.
-Alternatively, you can enable Nexus Quicksilver missions in the save file (see https://github.com/leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/discussions/5#discussioncomment-10136384)

 Lore
 -----